maxcelos/wpmax/README.md

 ## After Installation

-After successful installation, you'll see your access information:
+After successful site creation, you'll see your access information:

 ```
 ✅  Done!
 Your WordPress site is ready.